Sinus Surgery Costs Explained

 Cost No. 3: Facilities Fees

 A facility fee is the final cost included in a sinus surgery procedure.
-Your surgeon chooses whether to perform the procedure at either (1) a hospital or (2) a private surgery center.
+Your surgeon chooses whether to perform the procedure at either (1) a hospital, (2) the office, (3) or a private surgery center.

-Costs vary depending upon the location.
+Costs vary depending upon the location and philosophy of where you have your procedure performed.
 However, facility fees are typically less expensive for operations taking place in a private facility, versus those performed in a hospital.
 Dr. Bennett is aware of this cost difference, as well as patient priority in minimizing unnecessary costs.
-As a result, he performs sinus surgeries at a private, state-of-the-art surgery facility.
+As a result, he performs almost all sinus surgeries at a private, state-of-the-art surgery facility.

 A facility fee is often made up of five separate costs, including: